-Prepares a slate of candidates for the Society offices of Second Vice-President, First Vice-President, and President-Elect according to procedures approved by the Governing Board.
+Purpose: Prepares a slate of candidates for the Society offices of Second Vice President, First Vice President, and President-Elect according to procedures approved by the Governing Board.
 It must name at least two candidates for Second Vice President.

-Ten members as follows: Chair, appointed by the AFS President; one person elected by each Division (four in total); four persons elected by the Governing Board at the Annual Meeting; and the Immediate Past-President of the Society.
-Each of the four Division Presidents should inform the incoming AFS President of the name of the Division's elected representative to the Society Nominating Committee prior to the Annual Meeting.
-The newly-installed AFS President needs to have those names so they can be eliminated from consideration when the Governing Board elects its four members to the Nominating Committee during the Incoming Governing Board Meeting held following the Annual Business Meeting.
+Composition: Eleven members as follows: chair and vice chair, appointed by the AFS President; one person selected by each Division (four in total); four persons elected by the Governing Board, including one student member; and the Immediate Past President of the Society.
+Members elected by the Governing Board shall serve for two-year terms, with two individuals selected annually.
+The vice chair will serve as chair in the second year of service.
+Each of the four Division presidents should inform the incoming AFS President of the name of the Division's selected representative to the Nominating Committee prior to the Annual Meeting.
+The newly installed AFS President needs to have those names so they can be eliminated from consideration when the Governing Board selects its four members to the Nominating Committee during the Incoming Governing Board Meeting, held following the annual Business Meeting.

-The Chair of the Nominating Committee shall direct the nomination and voting procedure and tally the votes as outlined in the following steps.
-In order to comply with the specific and rigid timelines detailed in these procedures, the chair must contact the committee immediately after the AFS Annual Meeting and hold committee members to the timetable.
+Duties: The chair of the Nominating Committee shall direct the nomination and voting procedure and tally the votes as outlined in the following steps.
+In order to comply with the specific and rigid timelines detailed in these Procedures, the chair must contact the committee immediately after the AFS Annual Meeting and hold committee members to the timetable.

-1. All ten members of the Committee, including the Chair, may nominate one or two candidates for Second Vice-President.
-Accordingly, the number of candidates in any given year may be as many as twenty.

-2. Each Committee member shall vote on five of the candidates by assigning five points to the first preference, four points for second choice, etc.--one point for fifth choice.
-The Chair may vote only if her/his signed ballot is mailed to the AFS President at the same time as ballots are mailed to the other Nominating Committee members.

-3. Votes will be evaluated by the Chair who determines the top two candidates on the basis of the highest point total.

-4. Total point ties for first and second, or second and third positions, go to the candidate with the greatest number of first place votes (5's).
+- 1. All 11 members of the committee, including the chair, may nominate one or two candidates for Second Vice President.
+Accordingly, the number of candidates in any given year may be as many as 22. - 2.
+Each committee member shall vote on five of the candidates by assigning five points to the first preference, four points for second choice, and so forth-one point for fifth choice.
+The chair may vote only if their signed ballot is mailed to the AFS President at the same time that ballots are mailed to the other Nominating Committee members. - 3.
+Votes will be evaluated by the chair, who determines the top two candidates on the basis of the highest point total. - 4.
+Total point ties for first and second, or second and third positions, go to the candidate with the greatest number of first-place votes (5s).
 If a tie cannot be resolved by this procedure, then a second vote will be required.
-In this case only the tied candidates are voted upon.
-If a tie still remains after the second vote, the AFS President will cast the tie-breaking vote.

-5. Written results of the nomination and vote, including the ballots, shall be forwarded to the Executive Director or the AFS President for audit as soon as the two candidates for Second Vice-President have been determined by vote.
-The Executive Director and the AFS President shall review the results before they are announced.

-6. The candidate in third place following the vote of the Committee and the candidate in second place after the general membership vote for Second Vice-President, shall automatically be considered as possible nominees by the Nominating Committee for the following year.
-This last stipulation mandates forwarding the names and biographical information of those individuals to the Unit Services Coordinator at Headquarters for transmission to the Committee Chair for the following year.

-7. This is a confidential process; Committee members may not discuss the individuals on the list or the rankings with anyone other than other Committee members.
+In this case, only the tied candidates are voted upon.
+If there is still a tie after the second vote, the AFS President will cast the tie-breaking vote. - 5.
+Written results of the nomination and vote, including the ballots, shall be forwarded to the Executive Director or the AFS President for audit as soon as the two candidates for Second Vice President have been determined by vote.
+The Executive Director and the AFS President shall review the results before they are announced. - 6.
+The candidate in third place following the vote of the committee and the candidate in second place after the general membership vote for Second Vice President shall automatically be considered possible nominees by the Nominating Committee for the following year.
+This last stipulation mandates forwarding the names and biographical information of those individuals to the vice chair. - 7.
+This is a confidential process; committee members may not discuss the individuals on the list or the rankings with anyone other than other committee members.

-The duties are to be implemented as follows.
-With the consent of all committee members, all written materials including ballots may be exchanged among committee members electronically.
+Operational Guidelines: The duties are to be implemented as follows.
+With the consent of all committee members, all written materials, including ballots, may be exchanged among committee members electronically.